Dentures vs. Dental Implants Plano TX

 Dentures vs. Dental Implants – What Are They?

 Dentures are removable teeth created by dentists to replace missing teeth.
 There are two types of dentures available – full or partial.
 Full dentures replace all missing teeth, while partial dentures replace one or a few missing teeth.

 Dental implants are metal posts or screws surgically placed to the jaw bone to support artificial teeth.
 These artificial tooth roots are placed below your gums and serve as a permanent solution to missing teeth.

 Major Differences Between Dentures and Implants

 Dental implants and dentures are two completely different procedures that serve the same purpose but feature major differences.
 Here’s everything you should know:

-Dental implants are more durable than dentures.
+One of the benefits of dental implants is that they're more durable than dentures.
 Dentures last up to 10 years, while implants last a lifetime.